Doctor of Couple & Family Therapy Overview

 Over the course of the program, students will broaden their professional networks through active involvement with the American Association for Marriage and Family Therapy (AAMFT) at the national and state levels.
 As practitioner-scholars, they are encouraged and supported to present their work at state and national conferences.

-The Adler School has earned a national reputation for training culturally competent clinicians with unique emphasis on socially responsible practice.
+Adler University has earned a national reputation for training culturally competent clinicians with unique emphasis on socially responsible practice.
 This is evident through the work of our students and faculty—who empower others to identify and address shared problems, and foster the development of social equality and social justice throughout the global community.
 This distinction has earned us national recognition for innovative practices in graduate education.

 Curriculum, Practicum, and Internship